 The old expert reminisces about flies purchased through a mail order catalog.
 Some were also selected from a cedar box, separated into four-inch-square bins inside a gas station that sold a handful of wet flies and two dries — one dark, one light, both #10.

-He remembers traditions that are long since lost, of anglers with a common, respectful river code and a time of killing your catch rather than catch and release, when the largest trout were shown off dead.
-And in black and white pictures, fish hung vertically, with the angler’s full hand behind a gill plate.
+He remembers traditions that are long since lost, of anglers with a common, respectful river code and a time of killing your catch rather than catch and release, when the largest trout were shown off dead — in black and white pictures, fish hung vertically, with the angler’s full hand behind a gill plate.

-Around him and others, around commercials and around the romanticism of movies and parallel lines drawn above the river, an industry accelerated.
+Around him and others, around commercials the romanticism of movies, around parallel lines drawn above the river, an industry accelerated.
 Large companies poured money into what was once a mysterious hobby, and new anglers sought out the old expert.
 He taught and wrote and shared more.
 And through this adoration, the old expert reaffirmed his conviction that his way was the best way.
 He rejected synthetic materials on a fly.
 He looked sideways at new methods of fishing modern flies, and he refused many of the advancements of an industry teeming with new ideas from fresh-faced anglers.

 The old expert became comfortable — complacent, disagreeable and cross in the midst of so much change.
 With a closed mind he built walls that boxed him into just one way of approaching the river — his way.